 With galleries, boutiques, design studios and showrooms, the Central Eastside is beginning to rival downtown as Portland's fashion hub.

-With Lloyd Center’s 150+ stores, and more shops on Northeast Broadway, the Lloyd District offers a bounty of shopping options close to downtown.
+With Lloyd Center’s 150+ stores, and more shops on Northeast Broadway, Lloyd offers a bounty of shopping options close to downtown.

 Hawthorne's indie boutiques and homegrown shops peddle plenty of only-in-Portland wares.

 Tucked within a dense residential enclave, the shops of Division and Clinton streets offer some of the city's most authentic souvenirs.